Approximately 60 per cent of the waste collected by the Partner Boroughs currently ends up in landfill sites.

 Whilst Viridor’s significant efforts reduce the impact that landfill waste has on the environment, the South London Waste Partnership must find more sustainable ways of dealing with household waste for the following three reasons:

-It is for these reasons that the South London Waste Partnership awarded a major contract (in November 2012) that will see up to 215,000 tonnes of residual waste treated and turned into valuable electricity rather than being buried in landfill.
+It is for these reasons that the South London Waste Partnership awarded a major contract (in November 2012) that will see hundreds of thousands of tonnes of residual waste treated and turned into valuable electricity rather than being buried in landfill.
 For further information, please visit the Beddington ERF page.